masaf2/ChIP-seq_pipeline/README.md

 ## FILES REQUIREMENTS

 The input file format can be either in FASTQ, SAM, BAM, SRA or FASTQ.GZ.
-One can process as many file as wanted but one must consider the storage space on the device (foresee four times the space of the file).
-Then, the reference genome must be indexed.
+The reference genome must be indexed.
 To do so, run the following command :

 ```
 bowtie2-build -f genomeFile.fa genomeName